Transparency is an essential part of a representative government; without it, some would rule while others would simply be ruled over.

 And it’s only gotten better with time.

-Currently, the law is emphatic in declaring the importance of ensuring public access to government records and contains numerous mandates for how government agencies must respond and provide access to these records.
+Today, Nevada’s Public Records Law is emphatic in declaring the importance of ensuring public access to government records and contains numerous mandates for how government agencies must respond and provide access to these records.

 Unfortunately, it has one glaring weak-spot: the lack of any penalties for government officials who choose to ignore it.